 In fact, a 2008 brief by the WHO identified, at least, six distinct definitions for the phrase, whilst proposing a single working definition.
 Even after this working definition was proposed, some lack of conceptual clarity still exists.
 As the definition becomes clearer, one generally agreed upon component is that integrated health services should be understood as a continuum.
 Another key conceptual component is, as the National Council for Behavioral Health puts it, “…healthcare is “putting the head back on the body” and looking at ways to care for the whole person.”
 This type of big picture or total view of the patient represents the primary and defining hallmark of integrated healthcare.

 What does BHPI mean when we refer to Integrated Health Services?

 The simplest definition states that integrated health care describes situations in which behavioral and medical health providers collaborate in an effort to facilitate a relationship between behavioral health care and primary care, ultimately and ideally, leading to improved outcomes for consumers.
-Beneficial anticipated byproducts of this reimagined process are a reduction in overall healthcare costs, as well as less of a drain on human resource as a direct result of better coordination and management of patients’ needs and more comprehensive care.
-In addition, integrated healthcare should span the full life cycle of a consumer, with comprehensive preventive and curative services provided from cradle to grave.
+Beneficial anticipated byproducts of this reimagined process are a reduction in overall healthcare costs, as well as less of a drain on human resources as a direct result of better coordination and management of patients’ needs and more comprehensive care.
+In addition, integrated healthcare should span the full lifecycle of a consumer, with comprehensive preventive and curative services provided from cradle to grave.